-When using an AERO.air preset such as TV 5B Gen or Light (Television 5-Band General or Light), we suggest using is the Film Standard or Film Light DRC profile in the Dolby Digital encoder for both Line Mode and RF Mode.
-This allows consumers to restore some of the dynamic range.
+When using an AERO.air preset such as TV 5B Gen or Light, we suggest using is the Film Standard or Film Light DRC profile in the Dolby Digital encoder for both Line Mode and RF Mode.
 The AERO.air will still react to badly mismatched loudness levels, but will do so in combination with the DRC profile in the Dolby Digital encoder.